jaccomoc/jactl/docs/pages/language-guide.md

 ## If/Unless Statements

-In addition to the `if/else` statements, Jacsal supports single statement `if` and `unless` statements where the test for the condition comes at the end of the statement rather than the beginning.
+In addition to the `if/else` statements, Jactl supports single statement `if` and `unless` statements where the test for the condition comes at the end of the statement rather than the beginning.
 The syntax is:
 > `<statment> if <cond>`